RotherOSS/otobo-docker/README.md

 This step not needed when the images from http://hub.docker.com are used.

 Change into a checked out otobo git repository.
 E.g. https://github.com/RotherOSS/otobo or a clone of the repository.
-Call  bin/docker/build_docker_images.sh`.
-Go back to the otobo-docker dir and set up the local images in .env.
+Call  `bin/docker/build_docker_images.sh`.
+Go back to the otobo-docker dir and set up the local images in _.env_.
 Then proceed as described above.

 ### Force a patchlevel upgrade

+Devel image are not upgraded automatically.
+But the upgrade can be forced.
 * `docker-compose down` stop and remove the containers, named volumes are kept
 * `docker run -it --rm --volume otobo_opt_otobo:/opt/otobo otobo upgrade_patchlevel_release_with_reinstall` force upgrade
 * `docker run -it --rm --volume otobo_opt_otobo:/opt/otobo otobo upgrade_patchlevel_release` force upgrade, skip reinstall